-Beginning with the annual equity awards to be granted in 2020, RSUs granted to our non-executive directors in the future are expected to be convertible into shares at the time they vest (generally one-year from the date of grant), rather than upon a director's separation from service, if later.
-Separately, in order to ensure that directors continue to have substantial pay at risk associated with their annual equity awards for the full tenure of their service to the Company, effective November 2019, the Board increased the non-executive directors' stock ownership requirements to a multiple of five times the applicable cash retainer.
-See "-Stock Ownership Requirements" below.
-This increased ownership requirement is in addition to the structural ownership requirement for our independent directors' currently outstanding RSUs, which remain non-convertible into shares until the director's termination of service with us, as discussed above.
+Beginning with the annual equity award granted to non-executive directors in 2020, RSUs granted to our non-executive directors are convertible into shares at the time they vest (generally one-year from the date of grant).
+The equity awards granted to our non-executive directors prior to 2020, generally are not converted into shares until the director's termination of service with us, notwithstanding the earlier vesting of these awards.
+Each phantom share or RSU is convertible into one share of our common stock.
+The outstanding equity awards do not entitle our non-executive directors to voting rights.
+Separately, in order to ensure that directors continue to have substantial pay at risk associated with their annual equity awards for the full tenure of their service to the Company, non-executive directors are required to hold equity in Radian equal to a multiple of five times their annual cash retainer (excluding committee chair retainers).
+See "Stock Ownership Requirements" below.
+This increased ownership requirement is in addition to the structural ownership requirement for our independent directors' outstanding RSUs granted prior to 2020, which remain non-convertible into shares until the director's termination of service with us, as discussed above.